List of United States Supreme Court cases involving Indian tribes

-This is a list of U.S. Supreme Court cases involving Native American Tribes.
+This is a list of U.S. Supreme Court cases involving Native American Tribes, a body of court cases historically called Indian Law, though the term Indian is not currently accepted by most indigenous groups and is considered offensive to many.

 Included in the list are Supreme Court cases that have a major component that deals with the relationship between tribes, between a governmental entity and tribes, tribal sovereignty, tribal rights (including property, hunting, fishing, religion, etc.) and actions involving members of tribes.
 Cases are sorted into general areas of Native American law, with a chronological listing at the end of the article.